-All gates (objects deriving from the Gate class) provide the methods Gate.controlled(control\qubit) and Gate.dagger() that can be used to programmatically apply the CONTROLLED and DAGGER modifiers.
+All gates (objects deriving from the Gate class) provide the methods Gate.dagger(), Gate. controlled(control\qubit), and Gate.forked(fork\qubit, alt\params) that can be used to programmatically apply the DAGGER, CONTROLLED, and FORKED modifiers.

 For example, to produce the controlled-NOT gate (CNOT) with control qubit 0 and target qubit 1